-- Now that we've done this, what would you like to do next? - Now that you know this about yourselves, what would you like to try next? - Now that we've completed this Take Action[TM] project, what do you think we should do next to make sure it continues?
+• Now that we've done this, what would you like to do next?

+- Now that you know this about yourselves, what would you like to try next? - Now that we've completed this Take Action project, what do you think we should do next to make sure it continues? - Given this experience, what's more of a priority to you now? - What are you curious to learn more about? - Where would you like to go? - Who would you like to meet?

-This form of reflection, or whatever style of reflection you choose to use with your girls, is a powerful component of the Girl Scout Leadership Experience that helps girls to carry these lessons with them for the rest of their lives.
+This form of reflection, or whatever style of reflection you choose to use with your Girl Scouts, is a powerful component of the Girl Scout Leadership Experience that helps to carry these lessons with them for the rest of their lives.